How do I Spot The Station?

 Disappears represents where in the night sky the International Space Station will leave your field of view.

 Important: The International Space Station orbits with an inclination of 51.6 degrees.
 This means that, as it orbits, the farthest north and south of the Equator it will ever go is 51.6 degrees latitude.
 If you live north or south of 51.6 degrees, the ISS will never go directly over your head- this includes places like Alaska.
-Spot the Station may not properly inform you of all visible space station passes in these locations.
-Spot The Station’s location pages will give you a list of all possible space station sightings for your location.
+Spot The Station may not properly inform you of all visible space station passes in these locations.
+Spot The Station’s sighting opportunities pages will give you a list of all possible space station sightings for your location.